Prasundas99/Covid-19-India-stats/README.md

 # Stack used in the project:

+JSON file or the api file from where these data is taken:

 JSON file : https://api.covid19india.org/v3/data-all.json

 HTML5
  The main heart of our project.HTML5 is a markup language used for structuring and presenting content on the